OpenEvalProject/evals/manuscripts/elife-29086/v3/manuscript.md

 We similarly assessed whether event number affected detection independent of the timing of the event closest to stimulus onset, that is the ‘most recent event’ timing.
 The ‘most recent event’ timing histogram in trials with at least one event was forced to be the identical via an analogous random trial trimming process (Figure 9ii left panels black curves, matched in bin resolution of 20 ms).
 After matching, approximately 33% of all trials remained (mean ±SEM across subjects/sessions: human detection 34.5 ± 2.3%; mouse detection 32.4 ± 0.9%).
 In the mouse dataset, the pooled average of event number was significantly higher in the non-detected trials (right-tailed paired t-test, p=0.034), and trended towards significance in the human detection dataset (p=0.075).
 Hence, these results provide support for the hypothesis that event number can be predictive of detection independent of event timing.

-## Beta events did not occur rhythmically
+### Beta events did not occur rhythmically

 We next assessed whether beta events occurred rhythmically in the prestimulus period, and if the degree of rhythmicity impacted behavior.
 For this purpose, we quantified the inter-event interval (IEI) as the difference in timing between two consecutive events, in trials that had two or more events (~30% of trials).
 The IEI distributions did not differ between detected versus non-detected or attend-in versus attend-out conditions (Figure 10i).
 Moreover, there was no clear evidence in the IEI distribution that beta events occur rhythmically in 1 s prestimulus windows.
-The lack of rhythmicity was further supported by analyses of the Fano Factor and squared coefficient of variation (CV2).
-The Fano Factor quantifies the trial-to-trial variability in event number (i.e. rate), and the CV2 quantifies the variability in IEI.
-For a Poisson process, the Fano Factor and CV2 would be 1, whereas for a more regular (rhythmic) process, both values would be less than 1.
-In all three datasets, CV2 was around 1 (Figure 10ii).
-The CV2 distributions were not significantly different from one across human subjects (two-tailed Wilcoxon signed rank test: human detection p=0.106; human attention p=0.375) and trended towards being higher than one across mouse detection sessions (p=0.065).
-The Fano Factor values were above one in all subjects/sessions across all three datasets (Figure 10ii, one-sample right-tailed Wilcoxon signed rank test: p=9.77×10-4 for all three datasets).
-To further investigate the characteristics underlying the beta event generation process, we looked at the relationship between the Fano Factor and CV2.
-A renewal process, defined as a process by which the time of occurrence of an event only depends on the time of occurrence of the previous event, would have similar values for Fano Factor and CV2.
-However, in each dataset, almost all data points had Fano Factors larger than CV2, indicating that the driver underlying beta event generation was not a renewal process.
+The lack of rhythmicity was further supported by analyses of the Fano Factor and squared coefficient of variation ($CV^{2}$).
+The Fano Factor quantifies the trial-to-trial variability in event number (i.e. rate), and the $CV^{2}$ quantifies the variability in IEI.
+For a Poisson process, the Fano Factor and $CV^{2}$ would be 1, whereas for a more regular (rhythmic) process, both values would be less than 1.
+In all three datasets, $CV^{2}$ was around 1 (Figure 10ii).
+The $CV^{2}$ distributions were not significantly different from one across human subjects (two-tailed Wilcoxon signed rank test: human detection p=0.106; human attention p=0.375) and trended towards being higher than one across mouse detection sessions (p=0.065).
+The Fano Factor values were above one in all subjects/sessions across all three datasets (Figure 10ii, one-sample right-tailed Wilcoxon signed rank test: $p=9.77\times10^{-4}$ for all three datasets).
+To further investigate the characteristics underlying the beta event generation process, we looked at the relationship between the Fano Factor and $CV^{2}$.
+A renewal process, defined as a process by which the time of occurrence of an event only depends on the time of occurrence of the previous event, would have similar values for Fano Factor and $CV^{2}$.
+However, in each dataset, almost all data points had Fano Factors larger than $CV^{2}$, indicating that the driver underlying beta event generation was not a renewal process.

 ![Figure 10.](https://cdn.elifesciences.org/articles/29086/elife-29086-fig10-v3.jpg)

-**Figure 10.:** (i) IEI distributions (20 ms bins) on detected/attend in (blue) and non-detected/attend out (red) conditions; mean across subjects with ± SEM as error bars. (ii) Fano factor and  for each subject are plotted as ○, for all trials (black), for only the detected/attend in trials (blue); and only the non-detected/attend out trials (red).
-The mean across subjects are plotted as х, with ± SEM as error bars.CV2
+**Figure 10.:** (i) IEI distributions (20 ms bins) on detected/attend in (blue) and non-detected/attend out (red) conditions; mean across subjects with ± SEM as error bars. (ii) Fano factor and $CV^{2}$ for each subject are plotted as ○, for all trials (black), for only the detected/attend in trials (blue); and only the non-detected/attend out trials (red).
+The mean across subjects are plotted as х, with ± SEM as error bars.

 Figure 10i shows that many of the IEIs were concentrated at <150 ms, while a typical event duration was ~150 ms (Figure 5).
 This result suggests there were cases where multiple events occurred within one continuous high-power region (i.e. above the power cutoff, see Figure 2ii for examples).
 To determine whether multiple events happening in quick succession (i.e. multi-maxima events within one continuous suprathreshold region) constituted a separate class of events with a different functional meaning, we considered an alternative definition of events.
 Here, each continuous supra-cutoff temporal region was defined as an event, and they were referred to as ‘non-overlapping beta events’ (Figure 11).
 Most supra-cutoff regions had a single local maximum (~80%) and the probability of a given number of maxima per event was not significantly different across behavioral conditions (Figure 11i).
 This suggests that multi-maxima events did not constitute a distinct class of events, with respect to how they influenced behavior.